 Regulation of the Cell Cycle

-A control system ensures that the cell cycle proceeds in a regulated and not uncontrolled manner: the cell cycle can only proceed to the next phase when specific signalling substances are present at each of the so-called restriction points.
-Regulatory errors can lead to unregulated cell growth and can result to serious illnesses such as cancer.
+A control system ensures that the cell cycle proceeds in a regulated and not uncontrolled manner: the cell cycle can only proceed to the next phase when specific signaling substances are present at each of the so-called restriction points.
+Regulatory errors can lead to unregulated cell growth and can result in serious illnesses such as cancer.

 Below are the elements of the cell cycle control system: